chris - Fotolia

 "If these inquiries take significant agent time and are often resolved by the same process or by the same answer set, then this journey can be automated through a self-service platform," said David Buchanan, CEO at X2Engine, a CRM software provider.

-Next, figure out the minimal amount of work that the user needs to do in a self-service platform to accomplish that task.
+After customer service teams determine which issues self-service can solve, they should figure out the minimal amount of work a user should do in a self-service platform to accomplish that task.